Josh Canham: Career

-Super Rugby

 Rebels

 In February 2022 Canham was named in the Melbourne Rebels' wider training squad ahead of the 2022 Super Rugby Pacific season, having come through as an Academy product.
 He played ten games for the Rebels in his breakout season, starting in six games and scoring a try in Round 12 against the Blues in a 71–28 defeat.
 Originally being deployed as a loosehead lock, Canham made one substitution in the back row in 2022.
-In 2023, Canham transitioned once again — this time to the tighthead lock position — where he started in nine of his ten appearances for the Rebels.
+In 2023, Canham transitioned once again, to the tighthead lock position, where he started in nine of his ten appearances for the Rebels.

 Following consistent performances across the 2022 and 2023 seasons, Canham featured in fifteen matches for the Rebels in 2024, including a quarter-final knockout against the Hurricanes, before receiving a call-up to the Wallabies squad.
 In June 2024, The Sydney Morning Herald described Canham as 'terrific' and noted that his lineout work had reached the 'next level'.
 This was, however, the final season for the Rebels.
 They were cut from the Super Rugby competition at the conclusion of the 2024 campaign.

+In his final year at the Rebels, Canham, who has a British passport, was offered deals from the Northampton Saints in the English Premiership and Japan.

 Reds

 At the conclusion of the 2024 season, Canham was announced by the Queensland Reds as a new signing.
-Canham signed a two-year deal with the Reds, and was joined by five former Rebels teammates (2025 Queensland Reds season § Transfers).
+Canham signed a two-year deal with the Reds, and was joined by five former Rebels teammates as the team had been axed from the competition.